IrishLuck1/CyberSec/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the Damn Vulnerable Web Application.
 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.

 Load Balancing plays an important security role as computing moves evermore to the cloud.
 The off-loading function of a load balancer defends an organization against *distributed denial-of-service (DDoS) attacks*.
 It does this by shifting attack traffic from the corporate server to a public cloud provider.
+This is important for accomplishing availability in the CIA triad.

 A **jumpbox** is a secure computer that all admins first connect to before launching any administrative task or use as an origination point to connect to other servers or untrusted environments.